SciPritchardLab/ClimScale/README.md

 The training folder contains code for conducting large-scale testing on Bridges2; however, this code can be adapted for use on other HPCs.

-To change the hyperparameter search space, modify the build_model function in 'training_functions.py'.
-This code also assumes the use of an environment named 'tf2' that makes use of TensorFlow 2 and keras tuner.
+To change the hyperparameter search space, modify the build_model function in ``training_functions.py``.
+This code also assumes the use of an environment named ``tf2`` that makes use of TensorFlow 2 and keras tuner.
+The environment I used corresponds to ``tf2_env.txt`` in the envs folder.
 To change the batch size, number of epochs, training objective, or early stopping callback, make changes to the tuner in 'tuning_template.py'.

 Once those scripts have been adjusted for your purposes, you can execute a training run via the terminal command: